Gary-1606/Shopping-Cart/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+## Steps to use the repository
+1. Download the repository
+2. In src/app, run 'npm install' to install the node modules
+3. Run 'npm start' or 'ng serve' to run the dev server at 'http://localhost:4200/'.
+4. To change port, run 'ng serve --port <portnumber>'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.